pknviki95/Python/concepts/functions/README.md

 ### dir():

-- The dir() function returns all properties and methods of the specified object, without the values.
+- The dir() function returns list of all properties and methods of the specified object, without the values.

 - This function will return all the properties and methods, even built-in properties which are default for all object.